Skip to main content

 Tried: Opening the .wasm binary directly in a hex editor and searching for the flag string

-The flag bytes are never stored in cleartext inside the WASM binary - they exist only as the output of inverse transformations applied at runtime.
-A hex search returns nothing useful.
-The correct approach is to decompile to WAT so you can trace the full transformation pipeline as readable instructions.
+The flag bytes never sit in cleartext inside the binary; they only exist as the output of transformations applied at runtime, so a hex search finds nothing.
+Decompile to WAT and trace the whole pipeline as readable instructions instead.

 Tried: Running strings on the .wasm file to extract printable sequences

-strings extracts null-terminated or space-terminated ASCII runs, but WASM encodes all its data - including string constants - in a binary section that strings cannot parse structurally.
-The output is mostly noise or partial identifiers. wasm2wat correctly decodes the data section and instruction stream so you can grep for the comparison opcode by name.
+strings extracts null- or space-terminated ASCII runs, but WASM stores all its data, string constants included, in a binary section strings cannot parse structurally, so the output is noise and partial identifiers. wasm2wat decodes the data section and instruction stream properly, which lets you grep for the comparison opcode by name.

 Learn more